cocrafts/nerdtools/readme.md

 - you may want manually install: [starship prompt](https://starship.rs/guide/#%F0%9F%9A%80-installation)

 ### Other notes:
-- For Kitty user, while ssh to Linux client with Nerdtools use `kitty +kitten ssh` instead of `ssh` once to register Kitty with remote system.
+- For Kitty, while ssh to Linux client with Nerdtools use `kitty +kitten ssh` instead of `ssh` once to register Kitty with remote system.
+- For Wezterm [Configure undercurl](https://wezfurlong.org/wezterm/faq.html?h=undercurl#how-do-i-enable-undercurl-curly-underlines) style for Wezterm.